-- HZ vaccination is an effective solution to prevent the onset of the disease.
-Currently, the only vaccine that - has been licensed is a live attenuated virus vaccine, which contains the same VZV Oka strain used for - chickenpox vaccination but with a greater average power equal to 19,400 PFU.
-The novel aspect of the - vaccine is that it prevents the clinical manifestation in an already infected subject in which the virus is latent - in the ganglia of the sensory roots of the spinal and cranial cord.
-The boosting of the VZV-specific CMI - response by the HZ vaccine hinders both reactivation of latent VZV and its replication, reducing the - incidence and severity of the disease and controlling the subsequent neurological damage.
-The vaccine is - available in the form of powder and solvent for dissolving in a solution for injectable suspension and is - administered subcutaneously as a single dose of 0.65 ml in the deltoid region of the arm.
-It can be - administered to VZV-naïve subjects or patients with a past event of HZ and can be co-administered with - separate injections at different injection sites with the inactivated flu vaccine, but not with the 23-valent - pneumococcal one due to the possible reduced immunogenicity. - The contraindications are represented by previous hypersensitivity to any component of the vaccine, even - present in trace form (e.g. neomycin), primary and acquired immunodeficiency (for acute and chronic - leukaemia, lymphoma, and other conditions involving bone marrow or the lymphatic system; - immunosuppression for HIV/AIDS; deficit of cellular immunity, immunosuppressive therapy, active - untreated tuberculosis, pregnancy.
-The vaccination is not contraindicated in individuals who are receiving - topical or inhaled corticosteroids or low-dose corticosteroids or for subjects who received the varicella - vaccine.
-In fact, both in the US and in Italy, there are very few adults> 50 years susceptible to VZV or who - 173 received the vaccine for chickenpox; for this reason, it is not necessary to investigate the immunological - status and previous immunizations before the vaccination (Harpaz et al, 2008). - 175 In the United States, the Food and Drug Administration (FDA) initially approved the vaccine in 2006 for - individuals ≥60 years of age and, in 2011, also for adults aged between 50 and 59 years on the basis of a - 177 large study on safety and efficacy in this age group.
-In Europe, marketing authorization was obtained in May - 2006 for individuals aged 60 years and over, and in July 2007 this was extended to those aged 50 years and - over.
+HZ vaccination is an effective solution to prevent the onset of the disease.
+Currently, the only vaccine that has been licensed is a live attenuated virus vaccine, which contains the same VZV Oka strain used for chickenpox vaccination but with a greater average power, equal to 19 400 p.f.u.
+The novel aspect of the vaccine is that it prevents the clinical manifestation in an already infected subject in which the virus is latent in the ganglia of the sensory roots of the spinal and cranial cords.
+The boosting of the VZV-specific CMI response by the HZ vaccine hinders both reactivation of latent VZV and its replication, reducing the incidence and severity of the disease and controlling the subsequent neurological damage.
+The vaccine is available in the form of powder and solvent for dissolving in a solution for injectable suspension, and is administered subcutaneously as a single dose of 0.65 ml in the deltoid region of the arm.
+It can be administered to VZV-naïve subjects or patients with a past event of HZ, and can be co-administered with separate injections at different injection sites with the inactivated flu vaccine, but not with the 23-valent pneumococcal one due to possible reduced immunogenicity.

+The contraindications are represented by previous hypersensitivity to any component of the vaccine, even present in trace form (e.g. neomycin); primary and acquired immunodeficiency (for acute and chronic leukaemia, lymphoma and other conditions involving bone marrow or the lymphatic system); immunosuppression for HIV/AIDS; deficit of cellular immunity; immunosuppressive therapy; active untreated tuberculosis; and pregnancy.
+The vaccination is not contraindicated in individuals who are receiving topical or inhaled corticosteroids or low-dose corticosteroids or for subjects who have received the varicella vaccine.
+In fact, both in the USA and in Italy, there are very few adults >50 years susceptible to VZV or who received the vaccine for chickenpox; for this reason, it is not necessary to investigate the immunological status and previous immunizations before vaccination (Harpaz et al., 2008).

+In the USA, the Food and Drug Administration initially approved the vaccine in 2006 for individuals ≥60 years of age and, in 2011, also for adults aged between 50 and 59 years based on a large study on safety and efficacy in this age group.
+In Europe, marketing authorization was obtained in May 2006 for individuals aged 60 years and older, and in July 2007 this was extended to those aged 50 years and older.
 The HZ vaccine is not therapeutic and is not indicated for the treatment of HZ or PHN.